Byron/gitoxide/crate-status.md

 * [x] check if a git directory is a git repository
 * [x] find a git repository by searching upward
 * [ ] handle linked worktrees
+* [ ] a way to handle `safe.directory`
+     - note that it's less critical to support it as `gitoxide` allows access but prevents untrusted configuration to become effective.

 ### git-date
 * [ ] parse git dates